Listen to this post or read below:

-Having unresolved trauma increases the likelihood of failing to meet goals, including the whys for recovery explored last week.
+Having unresolved trauma increases the likelihood of failing to meet goals, including the whys for recovery explored in the last post.
 When triggered by reminders of trauma, unconscious emotions and body sensations can cause us to seek safety or self-soothing in place of meeting goals.
 While the largely unconscious brain ensures its survival, goals get postponed, ignored, or forgotten.

-Unconscious processes include our multiple emotional systems.
-We have emotional systems for anxiety, anger, sexuality, care, panic, grief, play, and other emotions.
-These unconscious emotional systems are conditioned through repeated exposure to the same stimuli, as well as through exposure to overwhelming stimuli, such as sexual abuse.
-Each system has its own way of processing and reacting to stimulation.
+Unconscious processes include the multiple emotional systems located in the subcortical region of the brain.
+We have emotional systems for anxiety, anger, sexuality, care, panic, grief, play, and other primary emotions.
+These unconscious emotional systems are conditioned through repeated exposure to the same stimuli, as well as through exposure to overwhelming stimuli, such as sexual trauma.
+Each emotional system has its own way of processing and reacting to stimulation.
 And they all work simultaneously, and are sometimes conflicting.
 Thus even when we really want something, it’s easy to become derailed by our own emotions and the different needs they serve.
 Fortunately, we can challenge our emotional systems’ habitual ways of reacting to stimuli by mindfully changing where we direct our attention.
 Mindfulness is central to this effort.
 If you want to change your brain, you have to be mindful of what you are doing.
 (According to some studies you have to spend at least 30 seconds in the new experience just to form a corresponding new neural network.)

 It may help to contrast ordinary consciousness with mindfulness.
 Ordinary consciousness occurs when engaged in habits and routines.
 It is oriented to time and space, and attention is directed towards accomplishing goals.
 In contrast, mindfulness is internally focused and concerned with present moment experience.
 It is less oriented towards time and space, and is more curious about circumstances than achieving goals.
 When working towards goals, we often want our awareness to be ordinary consciousness.
 However, when attempting to change the focus of unconscious attention, mindfulness is needed.